Perim: 2015 Yemen Civil War

+Houthi control

 After the Houthi takeover in Yemen, the Houthis moved to capture Perim island to consolidate their influence and gain access to the important trade route across the Bab-el-Mandeb strait.
 Most of Perim's native inhabitants which numbered around 4500, were originally banished from the island during the period when the Soviet Union's military base was in operation.
 After the beginning of the 2015 Yemen civil war, some of the originally displaced Perim natives joined the Saudi-led intervention in Yemen to regain the island from the Houthis.
 The local Yemeni inhabitants launched an assault on the Houthis with the support of the United Arab Emirates Armed Forces.
 The native Perim islanders eventually defeated the Houthis in a violent battle that lasted a couple of hours and led to a power plant being destroyed.
 The Houthis accused the Saudi-led coalition of being "invaders".
 The Houthis planted multiple mines in the island and according to the local native leader, they still pose a threat to the resumption of normal life on the island.

+United Arab Emirates control

-In March 2021 it was reported that in 2016 there had been an attempt to create an airbase with a 10,000 ft (3,000 m) runway in the north of the island.
+The island was under the control of the United Arab Emirates Armed Forces as part of the Saudi-led intervention in Yemen from 2015 until their drawback from Yemen in 2019.
+In 2019, control of the island was handed to Saudi Arabia along with Yemeni coast guard.
+It was reported that in 2016 there had been an attempt to create an airbase with a 10,000 ft (3,000 m) runway in the north of the island.
 It was believed that project was abandoned in 2017 with some structures and the runway outline visible.
 Satellite images from February 2021 revealed construction had begun on a separate, approximately 6,000 ft (1,800m), runway near this project.

+Yemeni National Resistance Forces control

 In May 2021 Yemeni military officials stated that the United Arab Emirates was building the runway.
-However, based on a statement on the Saudi state news agency SPA, it was subsequently reported the construction was being carried out by a Saudi-led coalition to secure the area.
+However, based on a statement on the Saudi state news agency SPA, it was subsequently reported the construction was being carried out by the Saudi-led coalition to secure the area.
+In response to Yemeni officials saying the United Arab Emirates was behind the air base, the Saudi led coalition spokesperson stated that it had established a presence on the island to counter threats to maritime trade from Houthis, and dismissed reports that UAE forces were in the island stating that UAE efforts were focused on providing air support for coalition operations in Marib instead.
+In 2021, Tareq Saleh, a Yemeni military commander of the Yemeni National Resistance Forces, stated in an interview that his units of the National Resistance Forces are deployed in Perim and they are affiliated with the Yemeni Coast Guard.